ehmatthes/django-simple-deploy/docs/roadmap/reaching_one_point_o.md

 | Fly.io | Platform.sh | Heroku |
 | :--------------------------: | :----: | :----: |
 | :fontawesome-regular-square-check: | :fontawesome-regular-square-check: | :fontawesome-regular-square-check: |

-!!! note
-    - On Fly.io, we create a database and connect it to the app that the user created, or that we created in a fully automated run.
-But if they were to run `simple_deploy` multiple times, they'd create a new database each time.
-That could get costly quickly, so we bail if we detect a database on the user's account.
-This means people can only use `simple_deploy` on Fly.io if they'd don't already have a project deployed there.
-This process needs to be refined.
-    - Platform.sh is probably closest to having a stable process.
-The process needs a little more review, and needs some refinements such as setting a more specific value for `ALLOWED_HOSTS`.
-We also need to look at how well `simple_deploy` supports someone who's pushing multiple projects to Platform.sh.
-    - Heroku recently dropped their free tier.
-This doesn't affect `simple_deploy` a whole lot, but the process needs some review around which resources are configured automatically for Heroku deployments, and how clearly we are communicating this to users.

 ## Other notes